DiamondLightSource/malcolmjs/docs/source/userguide/creating_a_new_design.rst

 To interrogate the attributes associated with the Connector you have created:

     #.
 Hover over the Connector of interest.
-The Connector changes to a dashed line showing the direction of information flow.
+The Connector changes colour to denote that it may be selected.
     #.
 Click the left mouse button to select the Connector.
 A Connector Information Panel open in the 'right-hand panel' of the user interface.

 The Connector Information Panel contains details of the `source_port_` and `sink_port_` of the Connector.